opil/documentation/docs/admin/HMI/opil_server_hmi.md

 *  HMI web app uses its own instance of Mongo DB
 *  Start http://hostname:8081
 *  App is started with initial user configured in environment variables
-    *  although id or password changed here, user's name and role is always 'admin'
+    *  although ID or password changed here, user's name and role is always 'admin'
     *  password could be changed from UI as well

 docker-compose.yml: